akashgiricse/security_scan/README.md

 ### 3. Setup the database

-Install mongodb on your local machine and edit the `mongoURI` according to your configuration
+Install mongodb on your local machine and edit the `mongoURI` in `api/config/default.json` according to your configuration

 ### 4. Start the development server